Zelhorst92/MyPortfolio/README.md

 STRIPE_WH_SECRET = "STRIPE_WH_SECRET"
 ```

-- To summarize; **DEBUG** and **USE_SQLITE3** should both be empty for production!
-You could opt at first to not put them in your config vars at all, to prevent confusion.
-With the USE_SQLITE3 you can toggle between the sqlite3 database or the postgres database.
-Leave empty to default to postgres.
-This will allow you to run debug with the postgres database if necessary.
+- To summarize; **DEBUG** and **USE_POSTGRES** should both not be in the heroku config vars!
-- You will find the DATABASE_URL already in there, this is your Heroku Postgres url.
-Copy this.
+- You will find the DATABASE_URL already in there, this is your Heroku Postgres url, which was put there automatically when you installed postgres.
-- Go into settings.py and find the following:
+- Go into your env.py and set USE_POSTGRES to true.
+If you look at the code below, setting it to true will link your delevopment envirement to the postgres database.
 ```
-if 'DEBUG' in os.environ:
+if os.environ.get("DEBUG"):
-    if 'USE_SQLITE3' in os.environ:
+    if os.environ.get("USE_POSTGRES"):
         DATABASES = {
+            'default': dj_database_url.parse(
+                os.environ.get('DATABASE_URL'))
+        }
+    else:
+        DATABASES = {
             'default': {
                 'ENGINE': 'django.db.backends.sqlite3',
                 'NAME': BASE_DIR / 'db.sqlite3',
             }
-        }
-    else:
-        DATABASES = {
-            'default': dj_database_url.parse(
-                os.environ.get('DATABASE_URL'))

         }
 else:
     DATABASES = {